Dridi/vclpp/TAKEAWAY.rst

 building the ``vcltok`` program.
 The code in question is used by ``vclpp`` but those are warnings I can live with as long as they are confined to ``vcltok``.

+Macro system
+''''''''''''

+Some people consider the lack of a macro system a good language feature, and preprocessors like C's get a bad rap.
+In the C projects I work on, we use what we call macro tables that are defined in a file, and may be included and turn into different code in different places for different needs, including docs.

+This is not possible in Rust to the extent of my understanding of macros, Rust macros are a different breed altogether.
+The use of macros for safe compiled print patterns is definitely a plus.
+The expressiveness of built-in macros like ``panic``, ``unimplemented``, ``assert`` or ``unreachable`` makes it also pleasant not having to reinvent them for simple uses. ``unreachable`` in particular makes a good marker for exclusion from a code coverage report.

 Still a beginner
 ''''''''''''''''